-Boys have so many toys; lots of little cars, guns, Lego, dinosaurs etc. We needed some storage to keep all of his bits and bobs organised.
-We already had the white gloss shelving unit so decided to design our own storage boxes to fit inside.
+Boys have so many toys – lots of little cars, action figures, and Lego.
+We needed some storage to keep all of his bits and bobs organised.

-We purchased four brightly coloured storage boxes which are perfect for children, as they are made from canvas and are really light for them to pull out their toys with ease… and put them away after more importantly!
+We purchased four brightly coloured storage boxes, which were perfect for children.
+Made from canvas they were light enough for kids to pull out their toys with ease.
+And put their toys away, more importantly! 😉

-We found some superhero logo stencils on the internet and printed them out.
-We then outlined the logos onto felt sheets and cut them out.
-We used fabric glue to attach the felt logos and they fixed pretty well.
-I loved the way the logos turned out; Superman is my favourite.
+Having printed them, we outlined the stencils onto felt sheets and cut them out.
+We used fabric glue to attach the felt logos.
+Superman is my favourite.

-Jackson absolutely loves wearing his superhero costumes; sometimes one over the other!
-We decided on making this ‘Hero Up’ changing corner where his outfits can hang up on display.
+We decided on making the Hero-Up changing corner to hang his outfits up on display.

-It was simple to make; we used two white coat racks, a large vinyl ‘Hero Up’ sticker which we pasted above the hooks and added two framed pictures using the comic design from the feature wallpaper.
+We used two white coat racks and a large vinyl Hero-Up sticker.
+We pasted the vinyl above the hooks and added two framed pictures, using the comic design from the feature wallpaper.

 4. Up-cycled Furniture

-We then painted each drawer with bright and bold colours with contrasting drawer knobs.
+We painted each drawer in bright and bold colours with contrasting coloured handles.

 We came across superhero logo stickers that fit perfectly in the centre of each drawer.

-The chest of drawers are eye catching and sit perfectly amongst all of his other superhero decor.
+The furniture was eye-catching and stood perfectly amongst all of his superhero accessories.

 - Bedding – Amazon Kidco